babelsociety/website/content/blog/in-depth-economy/index.md

 Managing is all about making decisions and setting up the right processes.
 Better the decisions we make, greater would be the efficiency.

-**Greater the amount of information at our disposal, better decisions we make.**
+**Greater the amount of information at our disposal, better decisions we'll make.**

 Be aware that every limited resource can be employed for different production goals.
 For example, on a piece of land we could build a house, a skyscraper, a supermarket, or perhaps use it to farm grains, fruit trees, leave it to nature, etc...

 The best way to allocate resources should tell us how to best satisfy our unlimited desires.
 Because desires are unlimited, we already know that we will never fully satisfy them, hence we need to prioritize as much as possible.

 People have different preferences and rank desires differently: I like spicy food, while you may hate it.
-Thus the prioritization must be done as a best effort, taking in consideration all the peculiarities of the people in the society itself.
+Thus the prioritization must be done as a best effort, taking in consideration all the peculiarities of people.

 Another important factor is that environment will shape part of our desires: in Siberia we defend against extreme cold, while in Ecuador we defend against hot temperature.
 Environment also impacts what kind of resources we have available: some places are rich in drinkable water, while in others it's a precious resource.